-The Auxiliary Firefighters, originally known as Auxiliary Firemen, were organized during World War II as part of a civilian defense force.
-Even though Stockton never suffered from enemy attack, the 386 men who completed the six-month training program were of such value that the program continues to this day.
+The Auxiliary Firefighters were organized during World War II as part of a civilian defense force.
+Even though Stockton never suffered from enemy attack, the 386 men who completed the six-month training program were so valuable that the program continues to this day.

-The Stockton Auxiliary Firefighters's group of 40 highly trained men and women carry on the traditions of old and help keep the spirit of Stockton's volunteer fire department alive.
-The Auxiliary Firefighters are on call 24 hours a day year round to provide valuable back-up to the fire department at all multiple-alarm fires.
+The Stockton Auxiliary Firefighters are 40 highly trained men and women who carry on traditions and keep the spirit of Stockton's volunteer fire department alive.
+The Auxiliary Firefighters are on call 24-hours a day to provide back-up to the fire department at all multiple-alarm fires.

 The Auxiliaries train four hours weekly, along with 24 hours of ride-along time each month.
-Members are tested frequently on firefighting skills and other aspects of the fire service to ensure highly effective Auxiliary Firefighters.
-The Auxiliaries also participate in various public events held by the Stockton Fire Department.
+Members are tested on firefighting skills and other aspects of the fire service and participate in public events held by the Stockton Fire Department.

 18 years of age

 Possess and show proof of insurance for your vehicle

 Live within 45-minute response time to City of Stockton

 CPAT within one year of appointment